kasperdanielhansen/Differential-Expression-Analysis/HISAT2-featureCounts-DESeq2-workflow.md

 library(edgeR)
 library(ggplot2)

-#### 1. Uploading expression matrix (output of featureCounts)
+#### 1. Uploading expression matrix into R environment (output of featureCounts)

 expression_matrix <- read.table("Ctr3_Kmt2a_Dnmt1_featureCounts_gene_level_quantification", row.names = 1, header = T)

-2. Save gene length (this is number of bases of all exons in each gene) as a vector.
+#### 2. Save gene length (this is number of bases of all exons in each gene) as a vector.
 Gene length will be used in CPM normalization

 gene_length <- expression_matrix$Length

-3. Keep columns where there are samples
+#### 3. Keep columns where there are samples

 expression_matrix <- expression_matrix[, -c(1:5)]

-4. Create a vector containing library size of all samples which will be used in CPM normalization.
+#### 4. Create a vector containing library size of all samples which will be used in CPM normalization.
 Library size is total number of reads of all genes in the sample of interest

 library_size <- colSums(expression_matrix)

-5. Create a meta data annotating samples in the expression matrix respect to column order of samples
+#### 5. Create a meta data annotating samples in the expression matrix respect to column order of samples

 group <- factor(c("Control", "Control", "Control",
                   "Control", "Dnmt1", "Dnmt1",